 Now, let’s get into specifics.
 As a general guideline, training with your menstrual cycle is broken down into a 4-week period (pun intended).
 While the days are set to a 28 day cycle, this can absolutely be customized to your cycle and your needs.
 The type of workouts you choose to do isn’t what matters.
 What matters is the intensity.

-This phase starts when menstruation occurs, and/or when your PMS symptoms start to become prominent.
+This phase starts when your PMS symptoms start to become more prominent.
 During this time, you can do light activities like swimming, easy biking, yoga, or just chilling hard.

 Customizing Your Training Plan